tobiaslabs/hunch/README.md

 ## Additional Notes

-Behind the scenes this libary uses [ItemsJS](https://github.com/itemsapi/itemsjs) and [MiniSearch](https://github.com/lucaong/minisearch).
-In general they are pretty excellent, but one thing I can't figure out is how to remap `id` to e.g. `_id` consistently, so until that's sorted out the following metadata properties are internal-use only (if you try to specify them Hunch will throw an error): `id`, `_id`, `_content` and `_file`.
+Behind the scenes this libary uses [MiniSearch](https://github.com/lucaong/minisearch) for text searching, so look at that documentation if you need anything more esoteric.

 ⚠️ The output JSON file is an amalgamation of a MiniSearch index and other settings, optimized to save space.
 There is **no guarantee** as to the output structure or contents between Hunch versions: you **must** compile with the same version that you search with!

 Some things left to do:
-- [ ] A way to get the list and counts for aggregations (I'm working on this)
+- [ ] A way to get the list and counts for facets (I'm working on this)
 - [ ] Stemming (undecided if I'll support this...)

 ## License